Cameron Cross (MA (Hons), MScR, MCIArb)

 Thesis title: Corpora Arcana: Investigating the Supernatural-Body Paradigm in Selected Old French and Middle High German Literature

 Having completed his undergraduate and postgraduate degrees at Edinburgh, Cameron is now continuing his research in French and German medieval literature.
 His research interests lie in the fields of Disability Studies, Supernatural Studies and the Medical Humanities.

-Cameron's PhD focuses on the connection between the supernatural and the body in Old French and Middle High German literature.
-He is particularly interested in how female and disabled bodies are affected by supernaturally caused diseases.
-Other research interests include Disability in Grimms' Fairy Tales, the Old French and Middle High German Epic, and mental health analysis in French and German short stories, the portrayal of mythical creatures in the Bestiary, and demonology.
+Cameron's PhD focuses on the supernatural dehumanisation of characters in Old French and Middle High German literature.
+He is particularly interested in how female and disabled bodies are affected by supernaturally-induced diseases, such as God-given leprosy.
+Other research interests include Disability in Grimms' Fairy Tales, the Old French and Middle High German Epic, mental health analysis in French and German short stories, the portrayal of mythical creatures in the Bestiary, and demonology.

 Past research interestsCameron's MScR dissertation focussed on establishing leprosy as a disability in the medieval German tale "Der arme Heinrich".
 He has also written on supernatural curses and melancholy in Goethe's fairytale "Das Märchen".
 His more contemporary research has focussed on language policy and the Académie Française.